GitauHarrison/notes/twilio_sendgrid/01_create_acccount.md

 ## Log In

 Once approved, you can proceed to [log into your new account](https://app.sendgrid.com/login).
-You may have to set up your account a little, so follow the flow of post-registratin instructions such as setting up two-factor authentication.
+You may have to set up your account a little, so follow the flow of post-registration instructions such as setting up two-factor authentication.

 ![Login](/images/sendgrid/create_account/login.png)